artag/Training/Notes_Grokking_Simplicity/ReadMe.md

   The patterns and practices of stratified design should serve our needs as programmers, who are in turn serving the business.
 We should invest time in the layers that will help us deliver software faster and with higher quality.
-We don’t want to add layers for sport.
+We don't want to add layers for sport.
 The code and its layers of abstraction should feel comfortable to work in.

 ### Pattern 1: Straightforward implementations